-To empower people with disabilities and their families with information and training to help them be their own best advocate.
+To empower people with disabilities and their families with information and training to help them become their best advocate.

 Through love, wisdom and support of their families and communities, people with disabilities can lead happy and productive lives.